-Concretely, in \gls{fof}, for each input question, $G$ rollouts are performed \emph{only at the entry agent} of the \gls{mas}, while all subsequent agents perform one-to-one rollouts.
-As a result, the entry agent produces $G$ rollouts with the same input but different outputs (forming a homogeneous group), whereas each subsequent agent processes $G$ distinct trajectories with varying inputs and outputs (forming heterogeneous groups), and computes relative advantages accordingly.
-In this manner, the \gls{mas} produces $G$ reward signals at its output layer, with the total number of rollout operations across the system amounting to $nG$.
+For each question, \gls{fof} samples $G$ rollouts \emph{only} at the entry agent of the \gls{mas}; all subsequent agents perform one-to-one rollouts.
+Consequently, the entry agent produces $G$ rollouts from the same input (a homogeneous group), while each downstream agent receives $G$ different inputs induced by upstream rollouts (forming \emph{heterogeneous groups}).
+Relative advantages are computed within the corresponding groups, producing $G$ reward signals at the system output and requiring only $nG$ rollout operations over the entire \gls{mas}.